Datahman/Django/README.md

   * View entire website album inventory on the home page
   * View details of each album on the album's detail page e.g Album title
   * CRUD operations on album objects using class based Model forms i.e CreateView, DeleteView, Update View

 * HTML template inheritance hiearchary: Base HTML -> Homepage HTML (All albums) Base HTML -> Album details HTML (Album details)

+TO DO: Add a song details page, enlisting all the songs within an album